gpmd/playbook/_posts/pages/2014-04-02-support-ongoing-work.md

 permalink: /process/support
 ---

-## A New Post
+## Support

+We use Zendesk to manage support tickets, [submit a ticket here](http://support.gpmd.net)

+Tickets are reviewed when submitted with items either added to each clients backlog, or schdulled into a release straight away, depending on the urgency of the item

+## On Going Work

 All work arranged into Releases no matter how small.
+A release can consist of one or more items.
+Our preferred method of working is to group work together, because there is an overhead for pushing each release live and testing it is more efficient to have serval items in a release.

+Releases are agreed in advance, with the investment agreed in advance, we follw these simple rules for each release:

-- each release agreed and sign off
+- Each release agreed and time allocation signed off
-- once planning has started no items can be added to the release
+- Once planning has started no items can be added to the release
-- once complete invoice is created and sent

-Process for each release:
+### The Release Process

+#### Pre Planning
-- client confirms work is required, either by phone, email or support
+- Client confirms work is required, either by phone, email or support
-- work is either added to the backlog or a release is scheduled and agreed
-- a release can contain one or more items
+- Items to be included in the release are agreed in advance (a release can contain one or more items)

-When a release is scheduled:
+- During Pre-planning a risk and effort estimation are assigned to each item
+- Items are marked as Must Have or Nice to Have
+- Must have items should account for no more than half the available time for the sprint
-- create a project in harvest
+- A project for the Release is created harvest
+- Release notes are drafted
+- Email the details to the client and cc Office Manager

+#### Planning
-- add the details of what is included to the release notes
+- Meeting with Project Managers, Developers, Designers and the client to agree the details for each item in the release
+- The stories are refined
+- Development tasks outlined
+- Design/UX work undertaken (this may require several rounds of feedback)

+#### Development
+- Daily standups
+- Mid way demo
+- Client available to answer any questions that may crop up
-- email the details to the client and cc becki
+- Demo to the client and the team to demo work completed

-When the release goes live
+#### Launch
+- Pre launch final checks
+- Launch
+- Post launch checks

+#### Post Launch
-- email the details to the client and cc becki
+- email the details to the client and cc Office Manager
-- Becki sends invoice to the client
+- The work is invoiced